LUCAS ⇌ SCHOOL

 Screen Talks

-A »Screen Talk« offers the ideal opportunity to deepen the LUCAS film experiencen with an intensive film discussion with guests.
-In the undisturbed atmosphere of a workshop room and with the support of a film educator, the group can pepper the filmmakers with questions: Why was this camera angle chosen, what idea is the script based on, what is the message behind the ending?
+»Screen Talks« offer the ideal opportunity to extend a visit to the LUCAS Cinema with an intensive film discussion with guests.
+In the undisturbed atmosphere of a workshop room under the guidance of a film educator, the group can easily ask the filmmakers questions: Why was this camera angle chosen, what idea was the script based on, what is the message behind the ending?

-In the run-up to the festival, teachers agree with the LUCAS team on a cinema screening followed by a »Screen Talk«.
-The duration of the »Screen Talk« is 60–90 minutes.
+In the run-up to the festival, teachers together with the LUCAS team choose a film screening followed by »Screen Talks«.
+The »Screen Talks« last 60–90 minutes.

 LUCAS separation